The Chinese Zodiac is basically parallel to the Western Zodiac with it’s “12” components:

 All I need is your birthdate, and if we have the Feng Shui of your home ~ WOW ~ even better as I can layer the two and really pin down the details!

-For 2020, I'm also layering in some BaZi work too, so you'll really have a comprehensive report with information you can act on NOW.
+You’ll really have a comprehensive report with information you can act on now…